TBC 32010 TTC - Cooker TEKA - Free user manual and instructions

 After at least 10 seconds have elapsed since the beginning of the automatic cook start function:

-2 Press touch key ⊕ (5) till the indicator reaches level 9 and the automatic cook start function will be deactivated.
+2. Press the touch key ⊕ (5) until the indicator reaches level 9, and the automatic cook start function will be deactivated.

 Timer Function